jostylr/literate-programming/lp.md

 # [literate-programming](# "version:0.7.0-pre")

-"This is like writing sphagetti code then shredding the code into little pieces, throwing those pieces into a blender, and finally painting the paste onto an essay.
+"This is like writing spaghetti code then shredding the code into little pieces, throwing those pieces into a blender, and finally painting the paste onto an essay.
 Tasty!"

 This file creates the literate program parser using the literate program parser (requires v 0.7+ to compile).